discentem/blog-content/content/posts/macvdmtool.md

 1. Connect the host and target Macs together via an official Apple USB-C charging cable or a TB3/TB4 cable.
 The cable must be plugged into the DFU port on both ends and support data transfer.

-    - On Apple Silicon machines, the DFU port is closest to the screen
+    - On Apple Silicon machines, the DFU port is closest to the screen on the left side
-    - On Intel machines, the DFU port is closest to the trackpad
+    - On Intel machines, the DFU port is closest to the trackpad on the left side

 1. Put the target Mac in DFU mode.